godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/includes/_introduction.md

 Since version 1.11.0, Memberships extends [WooCommerce](https://woocommerce.com/) and builds upon the [WordPress REST API](http://v2.wp-api.org/) to handle user memberships and memberships plans data through robust REST API endpoints.

-Memberships currently supports v2 of the WooCommerce REST API extension for WordPress, therefore all its endpoints will be added to the `/wc/v2/` route.
+Memberships currently supports v2 and v3 (added in 1.12.0) of the WooCommerce REST API extension for WordPress.
+All its endpoints will be added to the `/wc/v2/` and `/wc/v3/` routes.

 This documentation showcases the available HTTP API methods and endpoints to perform valid requests, along with some examples in PHP.